MOLISENS-MOSEP/development.docker/README.md

 # MOLISENS/MOSEP Docker Images

-Docker image definitions for the MOLISENS/MOSEP ADE development environment.
+Docker image definitions for the MOLISENS/MOSEP development environment.
 Builds multi-platform images (x86_64, aarch64) using a three-layer approach for efficient caching and rebuilds.

 ## Image Layers